angular-schule/angular-cli-ghpages/docs/README_standalone.md

 Execute `npx angular-cli-ghpages` in order to deploy the project with a build from `dist` folder. (`dist` is the default) **Note: You have to create the `dist` folder first (e.g. by running `ng build`).**

-Since Angular CLI 6 the build artifacts will be put in a subfolder, eg. `dist/PROJECTNAME`.
+Since Angular CLI 6 the build artifacts will be put in a subfolder, e.g. `dist/PROJECTNAME`.
 Since Angular CLI 17 the build artifacts will be put in a subfolder, followed by the folder `browser`, eg. `dist/PROJECTNAME/browser`.

 Please take a look at the `dist` folder to see whether there is a subfolder with your project's name or not.